 Funding awarded will be used to engage Blair County youth in healthy activities that promote self-confidence, self-esteem, respect of self and others as part of a bullying prevention program.

-Central Blair Recreation & Park Commission: Youth Sports Program Supplies & Equipment
+Central Blair Recreation & Park Commission: Happy Hoops Program Supplies

-Funding awarded will be used for new program supplies and equipment for their youth sports programs, including flag football, basketball, volleyball, soccer, and baseball/T-ball.
+Funding awarded will be used to assist with start-up costs for new program supplies and equipment for their new youth basketball program for children 4-6 years old.